-On some simple platforms, cycle count might represent a valid implementation of RDTIME, but in this case, platforms should implement the RDTIME instruction as an alias for RDCYCLE to make code more portable, rather than using RDCYCLE to measure wall-clock time.
+On some simple platforms, cycle count might represent a valid implementation of RDTIME, in which case RDTIME and RDCYCLE may return the same result.

 The RDINSTRET pseudoinstruction reads the low XLEN bits of the instret CSR, which counts the number of instructions retired by this hart from some arbitrary start point in the past.
 RDINSTRETH is an RV32I-only instruction that reads bits 63-32 of the same instruction counter.
 The underlying 64-bit counter should never overflow in practice.